Jerusalem Foundation: History

 When Kollek became mayor of Jerusalem in 1965, it was a divided city, separated into Arab and Jewish sectors as a result of the 1949 Armistice Agreements.
-One of Kollek's objectives for The Jerusalem Foundation was to use it to build world Jewry's support for the development of Jewish Jerusalem.
-At the same time, the city suffered from poverty and overcrowding, with much of the population living in housing projects.
+One of Kollek's objectives for The Jerusalem Foundation was to build world Jewry's support for the development of Jerusalem.
+At the time, the city suffered from poverty and overcrowding, with much of the population living in housing projects.
 Hardly any neighborhoods had a park or playground.
 The Jerusalem Foundation's first initiative was the establishment of public parks in a few of the city's poorest neighborhoods, with funds donated by New York supporters.
 Since its inception, the Foundation has furnished playgrounds and flower gardens for nearly every Jerusalem neighborhood, contributing 350 out of the more than 1,000 parks, gardens and green spaces in the city.

 Politically, Kollek viewed the Foundation as a tool for pushing projects past a city council that was unable or unwilling to support them.
 Kollek also leveraged matching funds from the municipality, government ministries, and non-governmental organizations for Foundation projects.